jamescarlson/FreeAPRS/Modulator/DesignDecisions.md

         - Once we see 6 ones in a row, then a zero, we know it's a flag and can cut off the end of the packet
         - Put packet into output queue if it is greater in length than 152 bytes, or shorter than 3168 bytes.
         - go back into search mode
-- Dumps de-stuffed bytes from between successive flags (if they are >= 19 bytes between flags) into the APRSPacketBuilder, after unstuffing, which will separate the packet fields and compute the CRC.
-If the packet doesn't build, then nil will be returned.
+- Dumps de-stuffed bytes from between successive flags (if they are >= 19 bytes between flags) into the APRSPacket. which will separate the packet fields and compute the CRC.
+If the packet is not valid, then nil will be returned.

-## Concurrency
-- Start out with non-concurrent chain of signal processing.
-If it isn't fast enough, try vectorization and cache blocking or other techniques to speed it up.
-Then if that does not work, we can look at multithreading or operation/dispatch queues to see if that would solve the problem.
-    -
+- Might want to change PLL adjustment rate when locked on to a flag?
+- Ideally can detect APRS packets that have only a single flag in front of them.
+    - See how many flags are required for detection at different PLL adjustment rates
+    - Smaller alpha - faster lock on - More sampling jitter which is ultimately bad but if there aren't enough flags then it's unlit

+'

-## Processing chain:
+## Concurrency and Processing Chain
-- First implementation is going to be probably all in line with the audio queue callback or close to it.
-Then once that is working, I would like to look at splitting things up into units that take parts of the signal from queues on their own, but still work in a way that is performance optimal.
+- An AudioDispatcher takes in an AudioProcessOperationFactory and dumps Float samples (converted from SInt16) into an AudioProcessOperation's inputSamples.
+It then sends it off to work in an OperationQueue.
+The completion of the operation will append a decoded APRSPacket to a settable queue.

 ### Considerations for queue based semi-automatic blocks
 - Like gnu radio, can have synchronous (1:1), decimator (N:1), interpolator(1:M), and general (N:M), or completely nondeterministic (?:?) blocks.
 Queues will most likely connect these together but we want to ensure performance